Beinsezii/ColorTransform/README.md

 Note it does no rounding, so a values will come out to python default level of decimal places.

 ### Experimental Features
-Algorithms were sourced from https://www.easyrgb.com/en/math.php, so they may not be optimal.
+Algorithms were sourced from https://www.easyrgb.com/en/math.php with results compared to other converters, so they may not be optimal.
 New algorithm proposals welcome.

 ## Development
 Will add more conversions if I need them.